 Since 1904 the saw miller Hermann Meyer operated a sawmill and wood shop in Ockensen.
 The saws were already running electrically, but there was still no electric grid at the town.
 The necessary electricity was produced from water power with a generator.
 He collected the water from a small karst spring called Ithhangquelle in a dam pond and used it to drive a turbine with a power generator.
 For the turbine to run evenly there had to be enough water in the reservoir.
-Unfortunately, the production of karst springs changes, so it was necessary to checked daily if the water level was high enough.
+Unfortunately, the yield of karst springs changes, so it was necessary to checked daily if the water level was high enough.
 To do this, Hermann Meyer had to walk several hundred Meters up the slope to look over the dam and into the reservoir.

 To solve this Hermann Meyer built a simple pipe with a square cross-section from four boards, which served as an indicator for the water level.
 According to the principle of communicating vessels, the water level in the tube is identical to the water level in the pond.
 If the water level in the pond is higher than the upper edge of the pipe, water will run over the upper edge.
 The owner could see this from below with binoculars, and knew when the pond was full enough without having to walk uphill to the lake.

 The constant trickling of the calcareous water from the pipe has created a thick crust of calcareous tufa during its existence.
 The water loses carbon dioxide and the dissolved lime is precipitated.
 This process also leads to the natural deposition of calcareous tufa at karst springs.
 Due to the special shape of the wooden tube, the lime deposit has also taken on an unusual form, The term "water tree" is derived from the tree trunk like shape, and is at the same time an indication that the residents have obviously forgotten the technical background after only a few decades.